Skip to Content

 Buying an RV: Towing

-If you’re planning on towing a 5th wheel or a “toad” behind your RV, do you have all the equipment you need for towing?
+If you’re planning on towing a 5th wheel or a “toad” behind your RV, do you have all the necessary equipment for towing?
 If you don’t, research the extra costs these items will add to your total expense.
-Learn more about this topic at “Important RV Question: Towing a car with an RV in 2020.”
+Learn more about this topic at “Important RV Question: Towing a car with an RV.”

 Towing a car with an RV

-There are lots of considerations to be thought through when buying an RV…like is an RV and a tow car too big?
+There are many things to consider when buying an RV.
+For example, is an RV and a tow car too big?

 Buying an RV: Campground fees